German Shepherd Now

 “For all life stages” without a large-breed statement.
 All-life-stages formulas meet minimum puppy nutrition requirements but may not cap calcium for large breeds.
 The label must specifically say “for large breed puppies” or reference AAFCO large-breed growth standards.

 Excess calcium from any source.
 This includes the food itself, supplements, bone meal treats, and high-calcium chews.
 During the growth phase, more calcium is not better.
-The VCA Hospitals guide on large-breed puppy nutrition is clear on this point.
+The VCA Hospitals guide on large-breed puppy nutrition is clear on why a puppy can’t simply shed the surplus.

 — VCA Animal Hospitals